 Q GMS has contributed a number of innovations to the company, including developing Baker McKenzie’s digital intellectual property portfolio management system, creating a highly-awarded map app for the healthcare and pharmaceutical industry, and building research indexes that compile different legal codes around the world.
 What are the factors that contribute to this culture of innovation at GSM?

 What is key is the continued development of our people.
 Our leaders and managers know that this is their main job… that their success is based on their team’s success.
 We have a great Learning and Development team with certified trainers that cover the full spectrum of our development needs: from technical skills, to communications, leadership, and more.
 We give our people exposure to our executives virtually and in person when they visit, and they discuss topics such as leadership, innovation, and relationship building.

 We transformed our office space to be more open and to accommodate more common areas to foster greater collaboration and exchange of ideas.

-We de-emphasized time and emphasized results: we promote an environment based on trust and as such eliminated time clocks.
+We de-emphasised time and emphasized results: we promote an environment based on trust and as such eliminated time clocks.
 We take quality very seriously, and we’re certifying every employee as a Lean Six Sigma practitioner.
 And we see results.
 Our people are engaged and productive, despite not clocking their time.